acejump/AceJump/README.md

 ## Tips

-Press <kbd>Tab</kbd> when searching to jump to the next group of matches in the editor.
+- Press <kbd>Tab</kbd> when searching to jump to the next group of matches in the editor.

-If you mis-type a character, just press <kbd>Backspace</kbd> to restart from scratch.
+- If you make a mistake searching, just press <kbd>Backspace</kbd> to restart from scratch.

-If no matches can be found on screen, AceJump will scroll to the next match it can find.
+- If no matches can be found on screen, AceJump will scroll to the next match it can find.

-If there is only one tagged result, pressing <kbd>Enter</kbd> will jump to that result.
+- If there is only one tagged result, pressing <kbd>Enter</kbd> will jump to that result.

+- Keep typing!
+AceJump will accept multiple sequential characters before tag selection.

 ## Installing